songlinxu/PeerEdu/README.md

 # The instructions below are old figures.
 For updated ones in our final manuscript, we will update soon.

+Please note that student_demo.csv directly records student demographics from survey.
+As a result, there may be duplicated student_id if students submit the demographic data for more than one time.
+However, in other files, there may be new student_id's behavioral data whose student_id is not available in student_demo.csv because some students particiated the study without submitting their demographic data.
+As such, we suggest you to find overlapped student_ids between student_demo.csv and other data files for simulation, and then make all student_ids unique using set().

 # To draw figures in the paper

 - Use figure_plot.py